dgethings/lsp-cisco-ios/docs/prd/epic-2-core-lsp-functionality.md

 - 1: Hovering over a Cisco IOS command displays a popup with its documentation.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `hover.go` file was refactored to improve the accuracy of hover documentation.

 ### Story 2.5: Implement Code Formatting

 As a network architect,